Home > Lawn & Garden > Gardening Tips

-Mulch provides nutrients to soil and plants, reduces weed growth, controls soil temperature, and improves the look of lawns and gardens.
-Though bark and wood chips are typically the most common mulch variety, there are other forms that are just as beneficial.
-We compare seven alternatives to traditional mulch and help you determine which is best for your lawn and garden.
+Though organic materials like bark and wood chips are typically the most common mulch variety, there are other forms that are just as beneficial.
+I’ll compare seven alternatives to traditional mulch and help you determine which is best for your lawn and garden.
+If you’re looking for a lawn care service to take care of your lawn maintenance, our experts recommend TruGreen as the best lawn care service on the market.

-7 Alternatives To Traditional Mulch
+7 Alternatives to Traditional Mulch

 1. Bark and Wood Chips